 This report contains general information on Peru's certificate requirements established by Peruvian government authorities for the importation of U.S. food and agricultural products into Peru.
-There is a new certificate for crustaceans issued by APHIS (Section III).
-An additional update is regarding information on procedures to fill out certificates for pork and pork products.
-(Section III).
+There is a new certificate for swine breeding and trout eggs issued by APHIS (Section III).
+An additional update is regarding information on importation procedures for live birds and hatching eggs (Section III).